ooibhadode/IbIPP/README.md

 ## Examples:

 The following examples show how **ibipp** can be used.
 Images of some sample design problems and their corresponding input images for **ibipp** have been prepared and are in this repository.
-When developing an input image for a design problem, **Table 2** should be used while **Table 3** outlines the possible inputs.
+When developing an input image for a design problem, **Table 2** should be used while **Table 1** outlines the possible name-value inputs.
 Any image tool can be used to prepare the input file but .png is the preferred file extension.

   *  Example 1:
     Optimize a half-MBB using default values of optional inputs